 Our study suggests that automated enrollments and renewals through direct connections with other public-assistance program databases has the potential to increase participation rates.
-We found that four qualification methods account for over 90% of all CA Lifeline qualifications: Medicaid/Medi-Cal (51.6%), Supplemental Nutrition Assistance Program (32.1%), Income (10.2%), and Supplemental Security Income (4.1%).
+We found that four qualification methods account for over 90% of all CA Lifeline qualifications: MedicAid/MediCal (51.6%), Supplemental Nutrition Assistance Program (32.1%), Income (10.2%), and Supplemental Security Income (4.1%).
 According to California Public Utilities Commission (CPUC) staff, the state Lifeline's Third Party Administrator (TPA) began implementing automatic renewals for CalFresh (SNAP) recipients in 2021, confirming their eligibility directly via "CalFresh Confirm."
-Generalizing this practice could help promote participation but is complicated as it involves multiple different parties and potentially conflicts with privacy law (e.g., HIPAA).
+Generalizing this practice could help promote participation, but is complicated as it involves multiple different parties and potentially conflicts with privacy law (e.g., HIPAA).
+See addendum for more details (Appendix D).